GeetikaSh/Data-Science-Interview-Practice/Bias-Variance Tradeoff.md

 ![Bias Variance Tradeoff](https://media.geeksforgeeks.org/wp-content/uploads/20200107023418/1_oO0KYF7Z84nePqfsJ9E0WQ.png)

 It is important to undersatnd prediction errors(bias and variance) when it comes to the accuracy of the machine-learning algorithm.
 There is a tradeoff between a model's ability to minimize bias and variance which is reffered to as the solution for selecting a value of **Regularisation** constant.
-A proper proper undersatnding of these errors would help to aboid the overfitting and underfitting of a data set training the algorithm.
+A proper undersatnding of these errors would help to avoid the overfitting and underfitting of a data set training the algorithm.
-And the balance between thses tow souces of error is **Bais-Variance Tradeoff**  the determins teh model performance.
+And the balance between thses two souces of error is **Bais-Variance Tradeoff**  that determins the model performance.

+In simple words it is the fundamental concept in machine learning that describes the tradeoff between two tyes of error that can occur in a predictive model:
+- Bias
+- Variance

 ## What is Bias?

-The bias is known as the difference between the predicted value and the actual value.
-If the bias is quite high during the training then it menas there is a lot of error on in the prediction on values of the testing data.
-That clearly state that teh model is underfitted and have not leaned the patterens in the data properly.
+The bias is known as the **difference between the predicted value and the actual value.** If the bias is quite high during the training then it menas there is a lot of error on in the prediction on values of the testing data.
+That clearly state that the model is **underfitted** and have not learned the patterens in the data properly.
 This happes when the hypothesis or the model is very simplistic in nature.
 Example: Linear regression applied to a non-linear dataset.

 ## What is Variance?
-Unlike Bias which is caused by simplistic nature of the model, Variance is cused by excessve completity in the models.
-In simple owrds, the model learn even the minute datails/ noise in the data.
-Hence works really well on the training data but when predicts on teh new data the predicytion is far away from the actual value.
+Unlike Bias which is caused by simplistic nature of the model, Variance is caused by excessive completity in the models.
+In simple words, **the model learn even the minute datails/ noise in the data**.
+Hence works really well on the training data but when predicts on the new data the prediction is far away from the actual value.
 Variance occurs when the model is **Overfitted in the Data**.
 Example: A deep decision tree that perfectly fits the training data but performs poorly on test data.

 _**Understanding this tradeoff helps in selecting the right model complexity and ensuring good generalization to unseen data.**_